woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/payment-gateway-suggestions.md

 ### Quick start

-Gateway suggestions are retreived from a REST API and can be added via a remote JSON data source or filtered with the `woocommerce_admin_payment_gateway_suggestion_specs` filter.
+Gateway suggestions are retrieved from a REST API and can be added via a remote JSON data source or filtered with the `woocommerce_admin_payment_gateway_suggestion_specs` filter.

 To quickly get started with an example plugin, run the following: